Futu Research | ETF Investment Research

 As of May 24, the ETF has an asset value of $0.986 billion, up 6.58% year-to-date in early 2024, a dividend yield of 1.75% and a management fee of 0.3%.
 The constituent stocks include well-known companies such as Samsung, TSMC.

-Track the MSCI Emerging Markets Non-Fossil Fuel Index.
+SPEM( $Spdr Index Shares Fund Spdr Portfolio Emerging Markets Etf(SPEM.US)$ ) Track the MSCI Emerging Markets Fossil Fuel Index.
 The index, provided by MSCI, aims to measure the performance of emerging market stocks while excluding those companies with fossil fuel reserves.
 This includes companies whose main business involves the exploration, production, refining and sale of fossil fuels such as oil, gas, coal.

-Advantage: Emphasizing environmental, social and governance (ESG) investment principles, the index is suitable for investors looking to invest in emerging markets while avoiding the fossil fuel industry.
-The ETF currently has a trading rate of 0.07%.
+Advantages: The indicator is strongly aligned with the Environmental, Social and Governmental (ESG) investment principles, and is suitable for investors with optimistic investments in Emerging Markets while avoiding the fossil fuel Industry, the ETF has a trading fee of 0.07%.

 Disadvantages: SPEM excludes fossil fuel companies, which may limit their performance in energy-intensive markets and may miss out on some energy-related investment opportunities.

-Track the MSCI Global Select Metals & Mining Indices.
-The index focuses on the metals and mining sectors globally, including large and medium-sized metals, mining and smelting companies.
-The index covers multiple sub-sectors from iron ore to precious metals.
+GMF tracks MSci Global Preferred Metals & Mining Indices.
+The Index focuses on the Global Metal and Mining Industry, including large and medium-sized metal, mining and quarrying companies.
+This indicator covers a wide range of sub-industries from ferrous metals to precious metals.

 Advantage: The index provides broad coverage of the global metals and mining industries, including those that are critical to the global economy and industrial production, and the ETF currently has a trading rate of 0.49%.